Hoosat-Oy/hoohash-miner/README.md

 # Devfund

-The devfund is a fund managed by the Kaspa community in order to fund Kaspa development <br>
+The devfund is a fund managed by the Hoosat community in order to fund Hoosat development <br>
 A miner that wants to mine higher percentage into the dev-fund can pass the following flags: <br>
 `--devfund-precent=XX.YY` to mine only XX.YY% of the blocks into the devfund.

 **This version automatically sets the devfund donation to the community designated address.
 Due to community decision, the minimum amount in the precompiled binaries is 2%**

-# Donation Addresses
+# Donation Addresses for original developers.

 **Elichai**: `kaspa:qzvqtx5gkvl3tc54up6r8pk5mhuft9rtr0lvn624w9mtv4eqm9rvc9zfdmmpu`